TimZ0U/Math589A_Fall25_Assignment4/README.md

-# How will your code be run by autograder?
+# How will your code be run by the autograder?
   * I will run the Makefile
   * Make sure not to leave imports of unnecessary Python packages because the virtual machine supports only numpy.
 If you need a